How to get a great website review

 Here are a few of the things you should receive:

 First impression “gut check” – Granted this is subjective, but it goes a long way in telling you how the website supports its purpose.
 For example, what is the reviewer’s first impression of the site?
 Do the site colors and “look and feel” make a positive impression?
 Do they match the purpose of the site?
-Is the site easy to figure out via menu and/or headers and footers?
+Is the site easy to figure out via the menu and/or headers and footers?
 Are there glaring errors in spelling?

 - Link checks – A reviewer can wander around your site, follow logic trails and find disconnects.
 For example, you could have contradictory statements or broken links.

 - Social media and other links (the “other window”) – When a visitor clicks on links (text, social media, images, etc), do they open in another window?
 They should.
-You don’t usually want the your browser tab replaced with new content.
-You want an easy way for the reader to click right bag to your site.
+You don’t usually want your browser tab replaced with new content.
+You want an easy way for the reader to click right back to your site.

 - You should be setting the link up to open in another window (click the yellow highlighted box), because you keep the visit active that way.
 You don’t want analytics to chalk up an early bounce.
-Plus, once the reader is off your site, they may go elsewhere (out of site, out of mind.)
+Plus, once the reader is off your site, they may go elsewhere (out of sight, out of mind.)